IMPORTANT: Applicants should request all official test scores be reported directly to the University of Delaware.

-UPDATE – As testing centers have closed due to Coronavirus (COVID-19), the University of Delaware will temporarily accept the virtual ‘TOEFL at Home’ exam from ETS and the ‘IELTS Indicator’ from the British Council with a one-year pilot period.
+UPDATE – The University of Delaware Graduate College will accept the virtual ‘TOEFL at Home’ exam plus the adaptive ‘TOEFL Essentials’ test from ETS and the ‘IELTS Indicator’ from the British Council.
+Use the TOEFL Essentials link for the test.

 In addition, a third english proficiency test, iTEP Academic-Plus, with access to the country of China, has been approved by UD during this time.
 Applicants must check with any individual UD graduate program to see if they will accept iTEP Academic scores by emailing: firstname.lastname@example.org

 All foreign national applicants for graduate study at the University of Delaware are expected to have or gain English proficiency prior to enrolling in graduate coursework.
 Listed below are the ways to demonstrate English proficiency via your application.